panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 A primitive type is atomic, meaning that it cannnot be further deviced into smaller pieces.
 For example, a boolean `false` is atomic because you cannot divided into something smaller.

-An object, on the contrary to primitve types, is a composable structure.
+An object, however, is a composable structure.
 In JavaScript an object consists of multiple properties: key and value pairs.

 For example, the following objects `cat` and `dog` each has 2 properties: